xingzhou/containercafe/docs/ansible.md

   explicitly loads this, after the previous file --- so its settings override the others.
 The platform operator is expected to provide this file.

-The settings for the master components VIP can be in the environment- and/or cluster-specific variables files.
-The `cluster_name`, `envs`, and `network_kind` must be supplied on the command line invoking the playbook.

 #### Primary shard variables that have defaults